Siyalu-Official/PLVG-Bank/README.md

 ## About Siyalu

-Siyalu is committed to producing farm product but, PLVG-Bank is one of its key projects, designed to enhance user experience and operational efficiency in the banking domain.
+Siyalu is committed to producing farm product but, PLVG-Bank is its subsidiary, designed to enhance user experience and operational efficiency in the banking domain.

-Feel free to explore!
+Feel free to explore!❤️